MRPT/mrpt/doc/ClangFormat.md

 ## Comply new code with ClangFormat

-The ClangFormat configuration that MRPT uses can be found [here](TODO - Add link to .clang-format at scripts/clang_git_format/.clang_format).
+The ClangFormat configuration that MRPT uses can be found [here](TODO - Add link to .clang-format at ROOT).
 To check whether your existing code complies with this, you can run the check_style.sh script from the MRPT root.